Half marathon training plan for beginners

 Staying motivated

-There’s no doubt that following a half marathon plan can sometimes be tough.
+There’s no doubt that following a half marathon plan can be tough.
 Here are some tips for staying motivated:

 More motivation: 10 tips for staying motivated when running